merche-o/opgg-react-frontend/README.md

 - finalize design integration (tab design, check all responsive breakpoint, font size/color/type, doublecheck spacing/padding/size)
 - Display teams members info on the game history.
 - Search historic (The search historic data are saved but not displayed !)
+- I have a date display issue. the library i'm used too is deprecated, didn't have time to fine an alternative.

 ### API limitation